 - Jaw: Visible stubble remained after 2-pass at all 3 growth-length targets.
 Acceptable for SS scope; XTG would clear it but is outside this pairing routine.

 - Neck (right side, spiral hair growth): This region — historically the most failure-prone on this skin profile — was actually clean in Shaves 2 and 3 for this pairing.
 Only Shave 1 produced 1 neck weeper, from under-lubrication.
-The neck is not where this pairing fails.

 - Upper lip / lower lip / under nose: This is where the pairing’s decline concentrates.
 Shave 1: 1 weeper.
 Shave 2: 2 weepers.
 Shave 3: 4 weepers.
 The lip region requires precision angle work that the pairing’s narrowing edge tolerance penalises faster than the rest of the face.